 The Driver CPC certificate is for persons seeking to start a professional career in driving vehicles such as lorries, buses, and coaches.
 The European Union has administered it to test the competency and proficiency of professional drivers.
 Driver CPC certification involves specific criteria to be adhered to when teaching this course to pass the CPC exam.

 What is CPC: Initial Training

 CPC certification is a legal requirement for professional drivers with Category C or D licenses.
-Suppose you are in doubt about non-exception for obtaining a CPC certification.
+Suppose you are in doubt about non-exception for obtaining a CPC certification (CPC Card).
 In that case, we advise you to get advice from a legal practitioner.
 CPC is an abbreviation for Certificate of Professional Competence.